MCAT and GPA

 You need to do some research on medical schools and make a shortlist of the schools you would like to join.
 You can go through the admission criteria of the students admitted to these medical schools in the past.
 This will give you a good idea of the scores you yourself will need.
-If you have already taken the MCAT and your score is not satisfactory, you can consider taking the MCAT again.
-You could take prep classes if you did not do so before.
-MCAT prep classes are conducted by experts in the field and they give good advice, tips and strategies to improve your MCAT score.
-You could also try taking more practice MCATs.
-Once you have improved your score in the practice tests, you could then register for the actual MCAT.
+If you have already taken the test and your score is not satisfactory, you can consider taking the test again.
+You could take preparation classes if you did not do so before.
+The preparation classes are conducted by experts in the field and they give good advice, tips and strategies to improve your score.
+You could also try taking more practice tests.
+Once you have improved your score in the practice tests, you could then register for the actual test.
 This might significantly improve your chances of gaining admission to the medical school of your choice.

 Other Criteria for Admission to Medical Schools:

 Getting admitted to a medical school is not just about the MCAT GPA correlation.
 There are other criteria also.
 If you feel your score is not high enough to get you admitted into the school of your choice, you can try to tip the balance in your favor by focusing your efforts on the other criteria used by medical schools.
 For instance you could add to the hours of work experience you have.
 You can spend time in volunteer work at your local clinic or hospital.
 Another good strategy is to prepare well for the interview.
 You can anticipate and practice the questions that may be asked.
 You could request a friend to conduct a few mock interviews for you and help you to increase your confidence levels.
 Even if your test GPA scores are not high, you may still have a chance of finding a school that is satisfactory to you.